IvanGDR/Connect-Remotely-to-Astra-Streaming-and-Execute-Pulsar-Admin-and-Pulsar-Client-Commands/README.md

 persistent://ivantenant/ivannamespace/ivantopic
 ```

-The options now to interact with your Astra Streaming instance are much more wider.
+The above command is just a tiny hint of the options to interact with your Astra Streaming instance these are much more wider now.

 For a full reference of options available within Astra Streaming visit:

 [DataStax Astra Streaming Documentation](https://docs.datastax.com/en/astra-streaming/docs/astream-quick-start.html#use-pulsar-tools)